-- To strengthen the safety and soundness of System Banks and Associations, - To ensure that System Banks hold sufficient liquidity to continue operations and pay maturing obligations in the event of market disruption, - To enhance the ability of the System Banks to supply credit to agricultural and aquatic producers, - To comply with the requirements of section 939A of the Dodd-Frank Act, - To modernize the investment eligibility criteria for System Banks, and
+- To strengthen the safety and soundness of System Banks and Associations, - To ensure that System Banks hold sufficient liquidity to continue operations and pay maturing obligations in the event of market disruption, - To enhance the ability of the System Banks to supply credit to agricultural and aquatic producers,

-• To revise the investment regulation for System Associations to improve their investment management practices so they are more resilient to risk.
+- To comply with the requirements of section 939A of the Dodd-Frank Act, - To modernize the investment eligibility criteria for System Banks, and - To revise the investment regulation for System Associations to improve their investment management practices so they are more resilient to risk.

 The public comment period ended on October 23, 2014.
+The Farm Credit Administration expects to issue a final regulation in 2016.